ANALYSIS-No White House result? Wall Street's 'fear gauge' shows less panic

 "Regardless of where the presidential slot goes, the market has gained confidence in that trajectory," said Eric Metz, president and chief investment officer at SpiderRock Advisors.

-The Cboe Volatility Index .VIX dropped 6.13 points to 29.42, on pace for its biggest one-day decline in more than seven months.
+The Cboe Volatility Index .VIX ended5.98 points lower at29.57, its biggest one-day decline since April 2.
 VIX futures also broadly fell, though by more modest amounts than the index.

 Having the election in the rear-view mirror also paved the way for a lower VIX, investors said, given an array of anxieties - including civil unrest after Election Day - had already been priced in.